willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 Our additional analyses revealed that $\lambda$ was most sensitive to recruitment, followed by survival, with a comparatively smaller contribution from growth (Supplementary Material 3).
 Because recruitment tends to be more sensitive to temperature [@Clark2011;@foest2025forest], the high elasticity of $\lambda$ to recruitment may explain the dominant role of climate sensitivity observed in our results.

-Sensitivity to climate and competition varied across species' geographic ranges.
+Demographic sensitivity to climate and competition varied across species' geographic ranges.
 Because we modeled climate effects as a unimodal function centered at an optimal value, lower sensitivity values in our framework indicate conditions close to the climatic optimum, whereas higher values indicate deviation from optimal conditions.
-Overall, climate sensitivity, driven primarily by MAT, was greatest at both cold and hot range limits.
+Overall, sensitivity of $\lambda$ to climate, driven primarily by MAT, was greatest at both cold and hot range limits.
-This result suggests that species originating from colder environments perform optimally toward warmer portions of their ranges, whereas species from warmer environments perform optimally toward cooler conditions.
+This result suggests that species occupying colder portions of the continental thermal gradient have their demographic optimum toward the warmer parts of their ranges, whereas species occupying warmer portions of the continental gradient have their optimum toward the cooler parts.
+Because multiple species occupy overlapping portions of the same thermal gradient, increasing climatic sensitivity near thermal extremes may represent a shared demographic response to environmental stress rather than an independent property of each species' geographic range [@Korner2021].
+This interpretation shifts the focus from species-level range position to community-level responses to climate, highlighting potential common physiological constraints experienced across species.

-Notably, the demographic mechanisms underlying increased climate sensitivity differed between range limits.
+The demographic mechanisms underlying increased climate sensitivity differed between range limits.
 Recruitment and growth processes primarily drove sensitivity at cold range limits, whereas survival and recruitment dominated at hot range limits, particularly under high competition conditions (Figure S22).
 Previous studies have documented climate-constrained growth at cold range limits for both North American [@Ettinger2013] and European trees [@Kunstler2021].
 Reduced survival at hot range limits has been observed in European forests [@Kunstler2021], although this observation has not been consistently detected in eastern North America [@Purves2009].